IRS Forms

 Semi-Weekly Depositors

-Semi-weekly depositors must deposit within 3 banking days after payroll.
+Semi-weekly depositors follow a fixed pay-day-to-deposit-day map, not a flat 3-banking-day rule.
 Payroll processed on Wednesday, Thursday, or Friday must be deposited by the following Wednesday.
 Payroll processed Saturday through Tuesday must be deposited by the following Friday.
-The 3-day banking day rule means you need to account for federal holidays.
+The pay-day-to-deposit-day rule means you need to account for federal holidays that fall inside a deposit window.
 My team keeps a holiday calendar integrated into our payroll compliance tickler – missing a banking day because of a holiday and not adjusting for it is an avoidable error.

 Form 941 and the Trust Fund Recovery Penalty